 The stitch that is used in the Njál's Saga Tapestry is "refilsaumur" stitching (Bayeux stitch), which is a stitch that was used way back in the Viking Age.
 The tapestry is embroidered on 100% linen and Icelandic wool yarn is used for the stitching.
 The yarn is dyed with Icelandic herbs with ancient methods, so this is very natural and Viking like.

 The Saga of Njáll is one of the best known of the Icelandic Sagas and the longest one.
 It took place around the millennium of 1000.
 It is sometimes referred to as the Queen of the Icelandic Sagas.

-The sewing of the Njál's Saga Tapestry started on February 2nd, 2013 and after it will be finished it will be on display at the Saga Centre.
-That will be in ca 2,5 years or so, it all depends on how many people come to help with the sewing.
+When finished the Njál's Saga Tapestry will be on display at the Saga Centre; there is still some work to be done (2019).
 I visited the Saga Centre just to have a look at the tapestry and get some information to write about it and introduce it.

 If you don't feel like sewing, but really want to take part in the project, then the instructor can sew for you and you buy a picture and get your name in the guest-book.

 The Njál's Saga Tapestry received the Education Prize of South-Iceland in 2014.